 Google Analytics will reveal a lot about the behaviour of your customers and help you learn what to do to increase website traffic.

-Note on Google Analytics 4 property: Google has released a new version of Google Analytics.
+Note on Google Analytics 4 property: Google has released an updated version of Google Analytics.
 If you are setting up a new Google Analytics account, you will be on the new setup by default, unless you chose to stay on the old version.
 This blog was created based on the old version.
 Steps 2 and 3 will still apply to you if you are on the new version, but you should check the requirements of your website provider if you want to set up a new Google Analytics 4 property.

 So, let us move on to my top tips for Google Analytics beginners that will help you increase your website traffic: